The holiday season is around the corner, and with the busy days ahead, 2018 will be here before you know it.

 As 2017 comes to a close, ask yourself what financial milestone you would like to reach by the end of 2018.
 Perhaps you want to save more money, pay down debt, or fund college.
 Whatever your goal, start analyzing the daily choices you can make to help move you closer toward the finish line.
 With a bit of preparation and focus, you can strive to look back a year from now and feel proud of your new financial accomplishments.

 Building the financial future you desire depends on making thoughtful, strategic choices today.
 Through the rest of 2017, we encourage you to follow through with the financial decisions that will move you closer to your goals.
 If you have any questions or want to discuss how to advance your financial goals in 2018, we are always here to talk.
-Give us a call at 913-393-100 or fill out the form below to get your complimentary second opinion.
+Give us a call at 913-393-100 or schedule a complimentary consultation below to get your complimentary second opinion.

 Footnotes, disclosures, and sources: